camillebalima/AzureDemo/Details/AzureFunctions.md

 ![Function 2](https://github.com/camillebalima/AzureDemo/blob/master/Images/Function2/GithubMonitorWithClasses.PNG)

 # Conclusion
-After a lot of effort and reasearch, I have been able to understand the use of azure functions.
-It has been difficult to understand it but eventually it has been a great experience.
-I understand the importance of Azure functions in the professional environement.
+After a lot of effort and research, I have been able to understand the use of azure functions.
+It has been difficult to understand it, but eventually it has been a great experience.
+I understand the importance of Azure functions in the professional environment.